Skip to content

 A Common Misidentification

-One label swap shows up constantly in the trade: Philodendron tortum offered as “Philodendron polypodioides”.
-Both can look like “deeply cut foliage on a climber” at a glance, but they’re not interchangeable plants — and “polypodioides” is not just a made-up shop nickname.
+Philodendron tortum is often offered as “Philodendron polypodioides”.
+Both can look like climbing philodendrons with divided leaves at first glance, but they are not interchangeable plants, and “polypodioides” is not just a shop nickname.

 Side-by-side comparison of a mature Philodendron polypodioides leaf and a Philodendron tortum leaf on a neutral background.